“Education is like an erection. When you have it, it shows.”

 The film seems as confused about its style as the audience is.
 The initial scenes of the girls getting their mugshots taken are reminiscent of the untamed, defiant quality we saw in The Bling Ring, but this chaotic energy is then swapped for a more nonchalant, vivacious interpretation of Ken Kwapis’ The Sisterhood of the Traveling Pants (2005), with the girls dubbing themselves “The Sisterhood of the PNS”.
 PNS, which stands for Perfect National Score, is quite homogeneous with “penis”, which is a joke that is recycled in the film to the point of exhaustion.

-Despite its shortcomings and many scenes that verge on dull, Attitude Test is quite visually appealing at times, often forsaking dialogue for instrumental music and dreamy hallucinations.
+Despite its shortcomings and many scenes that verge on dull, the film is quite visually appealing at times, often forsaking dialogue for instrumental music and dreamy hallucinations.
 And so, we are left with an uninspiring story, but somewhat engaging execution – at times.
 For those who prioritise creative value over the story itself, this film might just be the trip of a lifetime.